open-contracting/kingfisher-collect/docs/logs.rst

 If there are any, filter for and read the message(s) in which the exception is logged.

-The ``downloader/exception_count`` statistic is the total number of all types of exceptions.
+The ``downloader/exception_count`` statistic is the total number of all types of downloader exceptions.

 Read the number of requests for which the maximum number of retries was reached
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~